 However, it does not mean that you cannot talk or check in on each other when it isn’t on the schedule.

 With proximity being off the table as a way to show love, you need to find great alternatives.

 One of the best is being super romantic.
 Find ways to make your lover feel special.
-You can get your long distance partner a nice gift.
+For example, you can get your long-distance partner a nice gift.

 That makes your partner feel loved and thought of, resulting in a very healthy relationship.

 Introduce important people in your lives